daanishali921/twitter_sentiment_stock_trend_predictor/README.md

 The tweet text feature on our DataFrame was rather messy, but we found a general approach to clean up and filter the column of the DataFrame using standard Pandas DataFrame methods as well as further filtering the text using regular expressions to get rid of redundancies.

 We ended up with a DataFrame of over 200,000 rows.
-After the processing of features, we aggregated them into a DateTime Indexed DataFrame to be able to fit into the model.
+After the processing of features, we aggregated them into a DateTime indexed DataFrame to be able to fit into the model.
 We took the average per day of each feature.

 ### Natural Language Processing/Feature Engineering